IanCassTwo/edgeworker-oidc/README.md

 ![Flow Diagram](OpenID%20Connect%20with%20Google.png)

+Note, this example code uses Google as the IdP but it's expected that it can be easily swapped out for any OIDC IdP.

 ## Components
 - Akamai Edge Server (Running this Edgeworker and a Property Manager configuration
 - Identity Provider, for example Google